 It is not easy to accept that something about your child is not quite normal.
 Nevertheless, if your children see this reflected in your attitude, they will never be able to develop strong self-esteem or be confident in themselves.
 In fact, they may feel very low and be unwilling to do any task given to them.
 Thus, always maintain a positive outlook.
 There is nothing wrong with your child.
 With some extra care from the parents, they can be whatever they want!

 Children with learning disabilities are very sensitive.
 It is okay to make them learn discipline.
 However, when they cannot reach an expectation of yours, do not punish them.
 Making them realize they did something wrong is necessary, but not by yelling or threatening.
 Instead, you should deal it with a more friendly discussion.

 Your child will follow your lead.
 Make sure you influence them in a positive way.
 Inspire them to achieve their goals.

 Children with ADD or ADHD often feel uncomfortable under any To create an environment where they can focus, be sure you are making eye contact with them.
 Let them have your care and support expressed.

 Know your childs limitations and organize tasks in a way that does not let them feel their shortcomings.
 Give them easier tasks, break down the task into smaller than usual chunks.

 Increase childrens attention span by giving them directions step by step.
 First, only let them perform a one-step activity.
 Once they nail it, make it a two-step activity.
 They will learn to focus, and the span will improve slowly.

 We have seen suffering from boredom more in children with ADHD.
 Thus, let them take breaks more frequently.

-Therapists and developmental specialists can help tailor learning plans and goals to improve your child’s concentration.
+Therapists and developmental specialists can help tailor learning plans and goals to improve your childs concentration.
 The therapists also have a better idea about the patterns of the difficulty children face.
-So, they can suggest a solution for every situation in a professional way.
+So, they can suggest a solution to every situation in a professional way.